groff_out(5) — Linux manual page

 #anything⟨line-break⟩

-A comment.
-Ignore any characters from the # character up
+Apply comment annotation.
+Ignore any characters from the

-to the next newline.
-Each comment can be preceded by
+# character up to the next newline.
+Each comment can be

 Simple commands